Table of Contents

 If you’re interested in mountains and high altitudes but don’t want to hike for weeks, the one-day Annapurna Base Camp Helicopter Tour is for you.
 No minimum age is required for this quick ABC helicopter trip.
 You will reach the Annapurna base camp region in just two hours of flight from Kathmandu.

 You will be awestruck by the breathtaking panoramas of some of the world’s tallest mountains.
-Moreover, seeing everything from such a lofty vantage point from a helicopter is quite incredible.
+Moreover, seeing everything from a helicopter’s high vantage point is incredible.

 And although you might spend days on foot exploring the most magnificent landmark, you may as well take in the complete splendor of the base camp from above in a helicopter, soaking in the spectacular panoramic vistas from a bird’s eye viewpoint.